Hyvve-Movement/.github/profile/README.md

 ### Non-deterministic Nature of LLMs and OCR/Vision Models

 **Challenge:**
 Our AI verification system—powered by GPT-4o—produced varying scores for the same submitted dataset, undermining the fairness and reliability of our data validation process.
+This inconsistency, inherent to non-deterministic AI models, threatened the fairness and reliability of our data validation process.

 **Our Approach:** ([Code Implementation](https://github.com/Hyvve-Movement/hyvve-backend/blob/main/app/ai_verification/services.py))